bbarufaldi/OpenVCT_Pipeline/README.md

 ## **Project Overview**
 The **OpenVCT** project provides a unified platform for conducting **Virtual Clinical Trials (VCTs)** in medical imaging.
 It includes tools for simulating patient accrual, reader studies, and generating cohorts of patients and medical images.
 To ensure cross-system compatibility, OpenVCT leverages standard data formats like **DICOM**.

 This project is an updated, containerized implementation of the original version hosted on SourceForge ([link here](https://sourceforge.net/projects/openvct/)).
-We utilize **Docker** as the development platform for our applications.
+We use **Docker** as the development platform for our applications.

 For more details on the methodology behind OpenVCT, please refer to the following publications: